haqpl/haqpl.github.io/_posts/2020-01-01-XSS-introduction-and-challenge-writeup.md

 }
 ```

-luckily we do not have to use them.
+Luckily we do not have to use them.
 Browsers are so kind that they try to fix "mistakes" for us:

 Payload:
 `xss=onmouseover=alert(1)`

-the value `alert(1)` of event is automatically enclosed with `"` character.
+the value `alert(1)` of the event is automatically enclosed with `"` character.

 {% include figure.html file="/assets/lvl3_1.png" alt="/assets/lvl3_1.png" max-width="500px" number="5" caption="Level 03 - Payload." %}

 ## Lvl04:

-This level was solved with an unintended solution and introduces to us the next injection context - JavaScript context.
+This level was solved with an unintended solution and introduces the next injection context - `JavaScript context`.

 {% include figure.html file="/assets/lvl4.png" alt="/assets/lvl4.png" max-width="500px" number="6" caption="Level 04 - JavaScript context." %}

-Developer console shows the JavaScript error:
+Developer console shows the following JavaScript error:

 {% include figure.html file="/assets/lvl4_1.png" alt="/assets/lvl4_1.png" max-width="500px" number="7" caption="Level 04 - JavaScript error." %}

-which tells us that the execution of the JavaScript was interrupted because of our injected payload.
-The steps to do in that case are usually the same:
+This tells us that the execution of the JavaScript was interrupted because of the injected payload.
+In a scenario like this we usually want to:

 - Close all opened strings, parentheses, remember that the JavaScript before injection must be "satisfied".
 - Add `;` as we want to start new instruction.